How to Build a DIY Gun Closet Rack for Easy Access

 Step 1.
 Determine The Size and Location

 First, to make a homemade gun rack, you need to decide where the gun rack will go.
 You can put your firearm storage on the back of the door, on the back wall using wall-mounted gun racks, or even build a custom slide-out panel.
-If you have a larger walk-in closet, you could even build a larger horizontal gun rack with additional vertical storage next to it.
+If you have a larger walk-in office or bedroom closet, you could even build a larger horizontal gun rack with additional vertical storage next to it.

 Step 2.
 Find a Design You Like